marcelvdmade/mcbitsarm/README.md

-## MCBits on STM32f407
+## McBits on STM32f407

-A master thesis project from Marcel van der Made
+A master thesis project from Marcel van der Made for the Radboud University

 ### File structure